First, define emergency

 Consider downgrading or eliminating cable TV.
 Cancel the gym membership, and work out for free at the community center.
 Skip the daily Starbucks, carpool to work, install a programmable thermostat, and cook at home.

 Teach art, music, swimming or carpentry in your spare time.
+You can also make extra money with any marketable skills you have by freelancing on an online marketplace like Fiverr.
 Sell excess furniture, electronics and housewares on eBay or Craigslist.

 Install money-saving apps